 “In my experience, gardeners and insects, to say nothing of dogs, are more harmful than fungi to the average lawn.”

-Not to say lawns never get a fungus, but the possibility of a grass fungus disease “wiping out” your beautiful lawn is slim.
+Not to say lawns never get a fungus, but the possibility of a yard fungal disease “wiping out” your beautiful lawn is slim.

 By planting a mixture of grasses, the possibility is practically remote.
-Most turf grass diseases attack a distinct grass species as their victim.
+Most turf grass diseases attack a distinct grass type as their victim.

 This makes it difficult for a host of fungal diseases to all hit a lawn at once and spread rapidly like wildfire through a yard made up of many different grass types.